 - Gives you a first point of contact for support questions.

 - Advice from a student who has already experienced the Foundation Year.

-Who can be a Foundation Year peer mentor?
+Who can be a Foundation Year Experience mentor?

 If you are a current undergraduate student who has previously completed the Foundation Year, you can sign up to provide peer support to new Foundation Year students.

 The role would involve you providing guidance and support to new Foundation Year students, through email, online chat, and other virtual methods.
 You may also choose to meet in person or attend meet-up events.
 Training will be provided.